 Given the cultural habit of towns and cities in the United States for naming their streets for the founding fathers of our nation, it wouldn’t be out of bounds to assume that Duluth’s Jefferson Street was named for Thomas Jefferson.
 This mistake extended as far as the editors of the Duluth Herald in 1930, an example of how previously well-known facts are erased as time marches on.
 The fact is that Jefferson Street is named for a local Civil War hero named Ernest R. Jefferson, whose elder brother settled in Duluth in its earliest days.

 The story of Duluth’s Jefferson brothers is one of equal parts tragedy and overcoming tragedy.
 Robert Emmett Jefferson, age 21, left his parents’ Ramsey County farm in 1855 to plant himself on Minnesota Point.
 (Some accounts place the Jefferson family farm in Roseville, within Ramsey County; others place the farm in St. Anthony Falls, Hennepin County, which merged with Minneapolis in the 1880s.)
-Like so many of those pioneers, his youth was no impediment to his stature in the community: he helped plat Duluth Township and served on its first board of trustees.
+Like so many of those pioneers, his youth was no impediment to his stature in the community: he helped plat the town of Duluth and served on its first board of trustees.

 When the Civil War began, Robert likely received word that his two younger brothers, Rufus and Ernest, had volunteered for service.
 Getting to the war, however, was quite the problem.
 The Panic of 1857 had, along with most Duluth’s settlers, reduced Robert’s financial circumstances so severely that he couldn’t afford the rather steep stagecoach fare to St. Paul.
 Thus, he and his wife and small child had to take the arduous 372-mile journey by canoe up the St. Louis and Savannah rivers, then down the Prairie and Tamarac rivers to Sandy Lake, and thence down the Mississippi River.
 By the time Robert arrived at Fort Snelling, his brothers had already departed as part of the First Minnesota Volunteers.
 Within a year of his enlistment, Robert had died—like so many Civil War soldiers, he was felled by illness rather than battle wounds.
 His wife died soon thereafter, leaving Harriet an orphan to be raised by her grandparents.